-Statute of Limitation for Filing Disorderly Persons Cases.
+- Statute of Limitation for Filing Disorderly Persons Cases.
 The statute of limitation for prosecution of disorderly persons offenses like simple assault, harassment, bad checks or the like is one (1) year.
-What this means is that a complaint alleging, for example, resisting arrest, possession of less than 50 grams of marijuana or obstruction or drug paraphernalia, must be filed with the Court within a year of commission of the related offense or the complaint is barred from prosecution by virtue of it being out-of-time under the law of New Jersey.
+What this means is that a complaint alleging, for example, resisting arrest, possession of less than 50 grams of marijuana, obstruction or drug paraphernalia, must be filed with the Court within a year of commission of the related offense or the complaint is barred from prosecution by virtue of it being out-of-time under New Jersey law.

 - Expungement of Disorderly Person Convictions.
 A person who has been convicted of a disorderly or petty disorderly persons offense may seek expungement five (5) years following conviction or completion of probation and payment of fines, whichever is later.
 Eligibility to have a petty or disorderly persons offense expunged is limited to individuals with no more than three (3) convictions of this nature and persons who have never been convicted of a “crime.”

 - Diversion Programs for these Offenses.
 A program referred to as Conditional Discharge allows individuals charged with Possession of Less than 50 Grams of Marijuana and Drug Paraphernalia to avoid conviction provided they meet certain requirements and successfully complete approximately one (1) year of probation.
 Pretrial Intervention is presently unavailable in municipal court as a means of diverting and/or avoiding conviction for disorderly persons offenses.